- 1 OTC Anti-Snoring Devices are sold with exaggerated claims:

 Fits Most People’s Teeth and Jaws

-I covered the ‘Easy – Self-Fit’ Claim above, and arguably, yes, the overall shape of OTC anti-snoring devices approximates people’s teeth and jaws BUT, and here’s the thing:
+I covered ‘Easy – Self-Fit’ (Claim 4) above, and arguably, yes, the overall shape of OTC anti-snoring devices approximates people’s teeth and jaws BUT, and here’s the thing:

 - 1OTC devices are inherently bulky (to make them ‘one-size-fits-all’ so they cannot be discrete and comfortable).
 Which means you may attractively dribble while it’s in your mouth.
 If it isn’t comfy you won’t wear it, and of course if you don’t wear it – it won’t work.